 How to do this?
 Well rather than simply hearing my views, I’d strongly recommend anyone considering counselling to invest some time in looking around a great website produced by the BACP (British Association for Counselling and Psychotherapy):

 Hopefully that site will give some guidance to help you find the sort of therapy and therapist that will be right for you.

-It’s a good idea to shortlist some therapists, and then go along for assessment sessions with each of them to see how you feel.
+It’s a good idea to shortlist some therapists, and then arrange initial chats with each of them to see how you feel.
 Why not?
 I encourage this.
 We’ll be talking about your life and your issues, so it’s worth taking some time over it.